AmplifiedHuman/Algorithms/README.md

 It is apparent that Run Length Encoding performs poorly on ASCII text as the resulting file ended up being larger than the original file by nearly 4 times (Compression Ratio > 1).

 In the provided implementation of RunLength.java, 8 bits are used to store the counts.
 It alternates between 1 and 0 for each entry and the count is fixed to 8 bits so it pads smaller counts with 0 values.
-So for ASCII text, as there are not a lot of runs of 0 and 1, we ended up wasting a lot of bits on short runs.
+So, for ASCII text, as there are not a lot of runs of 0 and 1, we ended up wasting a lot of bits on short runs.

 Hence Run Length Encoding is widely used for bitmaps because this input data is more likely to have long runs of repeated data (i.e. pixels).